Wednesday, October 28, 2015

 Is it time for another ripoff?

 Not too dissimilar to Gauntlet, is The Chaos Engine which the Bitmap Bros released in 1993.
-It's a top-down arcade shooter where you get to choose from a selection of cool characters before running around sexy-looking levels with only one purpose - killing baddies.
-Okay, there is a [minor] puzzle element but this game is all about reaping death.
-Oh yeah!!
+It's a top-down arcade shooter where you get to choose from a selection of characters before running around levels with only one purpose, killing baddies!
+Okay, there is a [minor] puzzle element but this game is about reaping death!!

-Okay, it's now that I can imagine the look on your faces.
+It's now that I can imagine the look on your faces.
 Why attempt to take on Gauntlet?
-I know but read on...
+I know, read on...

 "Sometime during the last century, an experimenter with time, space and early computers created a bizarre machine.
 The inventor's name was Baron Fortesque The machine was...
 THE CHAOS ENGINE!

-It's character time and you can be one of six mercenaries with each having their own skillset.
+Here are the characters; you can be one of six mercenaries each with their own skillset.
 Chose wisely...

 Who ya gonna be?

 Each character has its own unique skills so I advise that you should play each one to find out which you prefer.
 Personally, I tend to prefer the Mercenary or Thug!
-Each of the environments is extremely interesting, both their wicked mechanics and beautiful visuals, all help to create a wonderful Victorian England theme, etc/etc.
+Each of the environments is extremely interesting, both their wicked mechanics and beautiful visuals, helping to create a wonderful Victorian England theme, etc.

 Argh, this is one of those games that demands practice before you can even think about beating it!